kisenge/SWE4203-Software-Maintenance/Milestone1/P2P-TicTacToe/P2P-TicTacToe/problemTracking.md

-6) Problem 6: It is not checking if the move is valid it just counts if the moves.
+6) Problem 6: It is not checking if the move is valid it just counts if the user clicked on a square.